Checklist for designing a bespoke ring

 If you’re planning to surprise your partner, try to get an understanding of what they would like first.
 There are lots of ways to do this, from looking at rings they already own, (stealthily) checking Pinterest boards, or even asking family and friends.
 This is the trickiest part, but remember, the more thought that goes into the ring, the more likely it will be well received.
 For instance, does your partner have a favourite diamond shape?
 Do they prefer gemstones instead?
 Which metal do they wear the most?
 These are some good questions to start the process off.

 We always recommend that you come in and see us armed with a few ideas about the design you or your partner would like.
-This isn’t a must, but it can help our jewellers to visually understand what you’re looking for.
+This isn’t a must, but it can help us to visually understand what you’re looking for.
 Bring your inspiration and ideas with you in the form of photos, drawings or notes.
 If you’ve been admiring a certain celebrity’s ring for some time now, we can work on a design that uses similar elements.
 Failing that, we can always show you a variety of rings in our showroom.
-You can also take one of our classic ring designs, such as the prong-set Chloe, with its diamond shoulders and halo setting, as a starting point.
+You can also take one of our classic ring designs, such as the prong-set Chloe, as a starting point.
 You can mix and match metals, stones and styles and go from there.

 The precious metal plays a big role – for a classic look, you could choose platinum, or either white or yellow gold.
 If you want something a bit different, however, you might want to consider rose gold.
 You can even mix your precious metals for a more distinctive look.